Videx EC Side Effects

 Applies to didanosine: oral capsule delayed release, oral powder for solution, oral powder for suspension, oral tablet chewable

-Along with its needed effects, didanosine (the active ingredient contained in Videx EC) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, didanosine (the active ingredient contained in Videx EC) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking didanosine:Less common
+If any of the following side effects occur while taking didanosine, check with your doctor immediately:Less common

 - Nausea and vomiting